TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Caching
 -------

-This section lets you define a specific cache duration and assign cache tags to the page.
+This section lets you define a specific cache duration as well as assign cache tags to the page.
 Some TYPO3 extensions can flush pages from the cache based on their cache tag.

 Miscellaneous